What Is Hardware Design?

 - Add micro-architectures such as parallelism, timing, feedback loops, and other functionalities required to implement the hardware design

 You can refine the hardware design using HDL-supported blocks and functions in Simulink and MATLAB.
-You can also use off-the-shelf DSP, wireless, video/image processing, or deep learning IP.
+You can also use off-the-shelf libraries of optimized IP for signal processing, wireless, video/image processing, and deep learning applications.
 Many developers use various combinations of all of these, depending on the application’s needs.

 You can verify each step in the process versus the previous step or the original algorithm.
-You can re-use any of the representations to help the hardware design team verify their handwritten HDL code, via techniques such as cosimulation or verification component generation in HDL Verifier™.
+You can reuse any of the representations to help the hardware design team verify their handwritten HDL code, via techniques such as HDL cosimulation or verification component generation.
 You can also prototype the hardware-ready implementation model on FPGA or SoC hardware connected to MATLAB or Simulink by running FPGA-in-the-loop testing.

-In a fully connected hardware design workflow, you can use HDL Coder™ to generate functionally correct HDL code to begin the hardware design implementation process.
-This approach has the added advantage of full traceability back to the model and requirements, which is critical for functional safety workflows such as DO-254, ISO 26262, and IEC 61508.
+In a fully connected hardware design workflow, you can use HDL Coder™ to generate functionally correct Verilog, SystemVerilog, or VHDL code to begin the hardware design implementation process.
+This approach has the added advantage of full traceability back to the model and requirements, which is critical for functional safety workflows such as DO-254, ISO® 26262, and IEC 61508.